Azure/bicep/docs/spec/loops.md

 ```

 ### Use the loop index
-In the example below, we are iteration over the `storageConfiguration` array variable.
+In the example below, we are iterating over the `storageConfiguration` array variable.
 Within the loop body, `config` stores the current element from the array and `i` stores the 0-based index of the current array element.
 Both are referenced from within the loop body.

 ```
 param storageAccountNamePrefix string